SignPath/website/docs/blog/_drafts/2023-03-28-office-macros.md

 | Disable macro execution for everyone                         | 🟢             | 🟢              | 🔴             | Very safe but often unrealistic
 | **Using SignPath:** <br> Disable macro execution except for digitally signed macros   | 🟢 | 🟢 | 🟢             | Provide a secure process that aligns signing authorization and approval policies with macro execution policies.

-## Workflow with SignPath
+The only solution is to limit the execution to reviewed macros of your organization.
+To verfiy their authenticity and that they are not manipulated after the review, they need to be signed with trusted certificates.

+To make it easier for you to implement this in your organization, we added last year the ability to sign Microsoft Office macros with SignPath.
+This allowes you to use our policy framework to control who is allowed to sign the macros and manage the secure storage of your private keys.

+## How would your future workflow look like?

-Macros signing is easy to set up using the policy framework provided by SignPath:
+Macros signing is easy to set up using the policy framework provided by us:

 * VBA (Office Visual Basic for Applications) developers create and edit macros in office documents and document templates
 * Administrators set up signing permissions and approval rules